sstelfox/stelfox.net/content/knowledge_base/linux/openstack_keystone.md

 yum install openstack-utils openstack-keystone python-keystoneclient -y
 ```

-Generate a long, strong unique password for keystone's [[Linux/Mysqld|MySQL]]
+Generate a long, strong unique password for keystone's [MySQL][1] user (MySQL
-user (MySQL should already be setup at this point and bound to 10.100.0.11 if
+should already be setup at this point and bound to `10.100.0.11` if you're
-you're following along from the [[Linux/Openstack|Openstack]] page.
-Open up a
+following along from the [Openstack][2] page.
+Open up a MySQL console as the
-MySQL console as the root user and run the following commands:
+root user and run the following commands:

-Important Note: Openstack has a convenient command 'openstack-db' that does the
+Important Note: Openstack has a convenient command `openstack-db` that does the
-following for you, however, when it creates the user it uses 'keystone' for a
+following for you, however, when it creates the user it uses `keystone` for a
 password and doesn't restrict the hosts that can use that account (globally
 available).
 It seems a bit excessive to me to have a script for those three
 MySQL commands:

 ```
 CREATE DATABASE keystone;
 GRANT ALL ON keystone.* TO 'keystone'@'10.100.0.%' IDENTIFIED BY 'LongStrongUniquePasswordYouGenerated';
 FLUSH PRIVILEGES;
 ```

 Generate a token to be used as the 'admin' global token.
 When used this will
 give you full admin credentials on the keystone service regardless of whether
 or not an admin exists.

-This is needed for the initial administration of the
+This is needed for the initial administration of the keystone service once we
-keystone service once we get it up and running.
-I save it directly to the root
+get it up and running.
+I save it directly to the root user's bashrc file as it
-user's bashrc file as it it'll be useful to have later on:
+it'll be useful to have later on:

 ```
 echo export ADMIN_TOKEN=$(openssl rand -hex 32) > /root/.bashrc